ergoplatform/ergo-tool/docs/dex-blog-post.md

 2) by a _swap transaction_ created by Matcher in which _seller box_ is spent together (i.e.
 atomically) with the matched _buyer box_ (see [buy tokens](#buy-tokens)).

-The following command can be used to create new _ask order_ to sell tokens:
+The following command can be used to create a new _ask order_ to sell tokens:
 ```
 Command Name:	dex:SellOrder
 Usage Syntax:	ergo-tool dex:SellOrder <wallet file> <ergPrice> <tokenId> <tokenAmount> <dexFee>